Twaddler01/rpg_similitude/README.md

 # Updates
 08-24-2024
 - In midst of integrating game progression to be saved to local storage, which requires a much different design around a tracking array (in this case, 'saveData').
+- Temporarily moved some functions and variables being worked on in main.js for simplicity.
 - Need game save & load functionality once game is more advanced.
 For testing purposes, manipulating array manually right now will suffice.
 - Locations finally works, with integration with kill counts coming soon (currently, you must kill 3 at one level to move on to next level).
 - Testing buttons are available while in development for testing purposes.